 Discover all the best things to do in Villa Park including concerts, festivals, picnics, shows, parades, movies, home tours and much more.
 We are keeping this list of things to do to only the 2.1 square miles of Villa Park because the list is already long enough!

-Biking – If you’re a serious bike rider than you’ll probably want to venture else where but Villa Park has great homes and a scenic neighborhood to view while riding.
+Biking – If you’re a serious bike rider then you’ll probably want to venture elsewhere but Villa Park has great homes and a scenic neighborhood to view while riding.
 Family rides are ideal.

 Handball Courts – Cerro Villa has handball courts.

 Horse Riding – Orange Park Acres is best known for being a horse riding neighborhood but people still have horses in Villa Park and can be seen riding them on VP’s dirt trails.

 “Mountain Biking” – While really a trail this is a fun short ride for kids.
 At Cerro Villa and Canyon Dr there is a trail on the hill side of the street.
 If you go left it goes to about Loma and Cerro Villa before turning into a walking trail that leads up into the hills.
 If you go right it goes to about Mesa and Cerro Villa before turning into a walking trail (at best).
 It’s a short ride but fun for the kids.

 Outdoor Basketball Courts – Both VPHS and Cerro Villa have outdoor basketball courts where anyone can play during non-school hours.

 Running/Walking – There are track fields at both VPHS and Cerro Villa.
 There are also many trails and people can be seen running or walking throughout the neighborhood.
 Plus, plaques celebrating the City’s history, free library boxes and exercise equipment located on the trails.